jsnjack/tokbox/README.md

 `P2P` will direct clients to transfer video-audio data between each other directly (if possible).

 `MediaRouter` directs data to go through Tokbox's Media Router servers.
 Integrates **Intelligent Quality Control** technology to improve user-experience (albeit at higher pricing). ([Tokbox - REST API reference](https://tokbox.com/opentok/api/#session_id_production))

+*am ArchiveMode*

+`ManualArchive` will disable archiving be default.
+In case you want to enable it for current session, you need to enable it manually.

+`AlwaysArchive` will enable archiving for current session by default.
+Automatic archives stop 60 seconds after the last client disconnects from the session or 60 minutes after the last client stops publishing a stream to the session.

 	func (s *Session) Token(role Role, connectionData string, expiration int64) (string, error)